ritchiey/rubysync/README.txt

   You would then edit the file pipelines/my_pipeline.rb to configure the policy for synchronizing between the two connectors.

-  You may then execute the pipeline in one-shot mode (daemon mode is coming):
+  You may then execute the pipeline in one-shot mode:

     $ rubysync once my